The Town of Woodbridge is taking steps to prepare for the winter storm.

 “Woodbridge department heads all understand their roles in an emergency.
 These departments train and plan for events like this and they are implementing their emergency plans,” said Heller.

 Residents are encouraged to stay off the roads and shelter in place Wednesday evening through Thursday.
 A parking ban is in effect for on-street parking Wednesday at noon through Thursday afternoon.
-Town road crews were pre-treating roads Wednesday afternoon.
-They will be working throughout the storm and after the storm until cleanup is complete.
+Town road crews will be working throughout the storm and after the storm until cleanup is complete.

 The Town’s Transfer Station will be closed Thursday.